onc-healthit/API-102/docs/g10-criterion.md

 - The third-party application registration process that a health IT developer must meet under this criterion is not a form of review or “vetting” for purposes of this criterion.
 - For demonstration of the SMART IG "Standalone Launch" steps, health IT developers are permitted to scope US Core IG resources that do not exist in either the standard adopted at § 170.213 (USCDI version 1) or the "Compartment Patient" section of the standard adopted at § 170.215(a)(1) (HL7 FHIR Release 4.0.1) as either patient/[Resource] or user/[Resource].
 These resources include “Encounter,” “Device,” “Location,” “Medication,” “Organization,” “Practitioner,” and “PractitionerRole.”
 Health IT developers must document their supported scopes according to the technical documentation requirements at § 170.315(g)(10)(viii)(A) and § 170.404(a)(2).

+*Additional Clarifications to the (g)(10) CCG:*

+- We expect that apps executed within an implementer’s clinical environment will be registered with an authorization server, but we do not require a health IT developer to demonstrate its registration process for these “provider-facing” apps.
+- The requirement that health IT developers must enable an application to register with the § 170.315(g)(10)-certified Health IT Module’s authorization server only applies for the purposes of demonstrating technical conformance to the finalized certification criterion and API Condition and Maintenance of Certification requirements.
+The practices by all parties (including implementers of Health IT Modules) other than developers of certified Health IT Modules are not in scope for this certification criterion nor the associated Condition and Maintenance of Certification requirements.
+- Any practices associated with third-party application review or “vetting” by implementers must not violate the <a target = "_blank" href = "https://www.ecfr.gov/cgi-bin/text-idx?SID=034c12732e5cb9328303ecdf94ecde87&mc=true&tpl=/ecfrbrowse/Title45/45cfr171_main_02.tpl">information blocking provisions</a> established in the <a tagret = "_blank" href = "https://www.federalregister.gov/d/2020-07419/p-1665">ONC Cures Act Final Rule</a>.

 ### Secure Connection (Patient / User Scopes) - § 170.315(g)(10)(iv)(A)
 **Regulation text**: (iv) Secure connection.
 (A) Establish a secure and trusted connection with an application that requests data for patient and user scopes in accordance with the implementation specifications adopted in § 170.215(a)(2) and (3).